lastunicorn/Velo-City/doc/readme.txt

 Velo City 1.10.0
 ====================================================================================================

-This is a console application tool that calculates the velocity of a scrum team.
+This is a tool that calculates the velocity of a scrum team and helps planning the sprints.
+It has two interfaces: a command line interface and a GUI created in WPF.

 Client data